What is a Broken Back

-People often ask “What is a broken back”?
-Basically a broken back is a laymen’s term for a spinal fracture.
-A spinal fracture is a break in the bones of the spine that are called vertebrae.
+People often ask, “What is a broken back”?
+Basically, a broken back is a laymen’s term for a spinal fracture.
+A spinal fracture is a break in the bones of the spine.
 Vertebrae are bones that are stacked on each other and make up your spinal column.
 This stack of vertebrae starts at your neck and runs to your tail bone to form the structure of your spine.

 What are the common causes?